West Texas A&M Buffaloes: Football

+A Buffaloes football player brings down a Midwestern State receiver during a game in 2018.

-The football team plays its home games at Bain-Schaffer Buffalo Stadium, a newly built, on-campus stadium.
+The football team plays its home games at Bain–Schaeffer Buffalo Stadium, a newly built, on-campus stadium.
 Previously, WT played at Kimbrough Memorial Stadium.
 The Buffs play rival Eastern New Mexico University each fall for the Wagon Wheel trophy, and rival Midwestern State University for the Highway 287 Challenge Cup.